ngaro/docker-virtualbox/README.md

 # docker-virtualbox
 Run VirtualBox (6.1) in a container

+You will need VirtualBox kernel modules on the host system.
+The easiest way to get them is to install virtualbox on the host system (and remove it again.)

 You can run it like this:

 ```docker run -d --rm --network=host --device /dev/vboxdrv:/dev/vboxdrv -e DISPLAY=unix:0 garo/docker-virtualbox```